DjoserGenomics/djosergenomics.github.io/_posts/2025-08-09-Scroll-4-Khafres-Connections.md

   <p style="font-size: 0.8em; color: gray;"><a href="https://commons.wikimedia.org/wiki/File:Pyramid_of_Khafre_Giza_Egypt_in_2015_2.jpg" target="_blank"> Khafre's Pyramid -© Wikimedia Commons / MusikAnimal - CC BY-SA 3.0</a></p>
 </div>

-His pyramid at Giza, though slightly smaller in base than his father’s, was built on higher ground — creating the illusion that it matched or even exceeded Khufu’s in height.
+His pyramid at Giza, though slightly smaller in base than his father’s, was built on higher ground, creating the illusion that it matched or even exceeded Khufu’s in height.
 Uniquely, the topmost layers of its original **Tura limestone casing** are still visible today, offering a rare glimpse of how these structures once gleamed in the desert sun.

 <div style="text-align: center;">
   <img src="/assets/images/posts/Scroll-4-Khafres-Connections/Sphinx.jpg" alt="Great Sphinx of Giza" width="700"/>